 Does Bluehost come with a content delivery network (CDN)?

 What is “Business On Tapp”?

 Business on Tapp is a mobile app launched by their parent company, Endurance International Group.
-The free app gives small to medium sized businesses the ability to directly interact with potential customers and like-minded entrepreneurs.
+The free app gives medium-sized to small businesses the ability to directly interact with potential customers and like-minded entrepreneurs.
 Some of the features on the app include:

-Business card swapping: Create your own custom business card and use it to interact with local businesses.
+Business card swapping: Create your own custom business card and use it to interact with small businesses.